cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

       - 'could not perform UPDATE_MEMBERSHIPS on role petrarca: role "poets" does not exist'
 ```

-Note the special sub-section `cannotReconcile` for operations the database (and
+The special subsection `cannotReconcile` is for operations the database (and
-CloudNativePG) cannot honor, and which require human intervention.
+CloudNativePG) can't honor and that require human intervention.

-This section covers roles reserved for operator use and those that are **not**
+This section covers roles reserved for operator use and those that aren't
 under declarative management, providing a comprehensive view of the roles in
 the database instances.

 !!!
 Important
     In terms of backward compatibility, declarative role management is designed
-    to ignore roles that exist in the database but are not included in the spec.
+    to ignore roles that exist in the database but aren't included in the spec.
-    The lifecycle of these roles will continue to be managed within PostgreSQL,
+    The lifecycle of these roles will continue to be managed in PostgreSQL,
     allowing CloudNativePG users to adopt this feature at their convenience.